m-konopka/ml-scoring/README.md

 ## Results

 The main performance metric used in the thesis GINI coefficient, as it is more popular in the credit risk field.
 GINI coefficient is directly related to ROC-AUC by the following formula

-$GINI = 2 \cdot AUC - 1.$
+GINI = 2 * AUC - 1.

 Summary of performed experiments: